isayevlab/RSE_Atlas/README.md

 # Ring_Atlas

 This repository contains the public code and data for the paper "Ring strain energy prediction with machine learning and the application in strain-promoted reactions".
 Specifically, it contains the following components:
-- Pre-trained GNN models for ring strain energy (RSE) prediction
+- Workflow for ring strain energy (RSE) computation
-- Workflow for RSE computation
+- Pre-trained GNN models for RSE prediction
 - links to Ring Atlas

 ## RSE prediction methods
-### Comparision between different workds
+### Comparision between different methods for obtaining RSE
 ![Comparision between different works](./figures/intro-part2-2.png)

 In addition to experimental methods and QM methods, this work provides 2 additional methods for RSE prediction: